-10.3 The school nurse is responsible for checking the dates of medication and arranging for the disposal of any that have expired.
+10.3 The school medical team are responsible for checking the dates of the school's supply of medication and arranging for the disposal of any that have expired.
 This check is done at least three times a year.

 11. Farringtons School has clear guidance about record keeping